-In connection with the 2022 executive compensation review, the Compensation Committee sought to identify risks associated with compensation and the practices in place to mitigate such risk.
+In connection with the 2024 executive compensation review, the Compensation Committee sought to identify risks associated with compensation and the practices in place to mitigate such risk.
 The review considered pay philosophy and governance, compensation components, long-term incentives, performance measurements, share ownership, and other policies and procedures.
-The resulting compensation mix aligns the NEOs with shareholder interests and supports a longer-term vision for growth, which mitigates the risk of management decisions being made based on potential individual impact.
+The resulting compensation mix aligns the NEOs with shareholder interests and supports a longer-term vision for growth.